Did you know that there are more than 20 pronouns in Japanese? This article explains their meanings and differences in detail!

 俺 (おれ, “ore”)

 俺 is one of the most common 1st person pronouns for men.
 Compared to 僕, it sounds more casual, masculine, and slightly coarse.
-Men often use 俺 in a casual conversation with their close friends.
+Men often use 俺 in a casual conversation with their close friends, but some people use 僕 if they are more of a reserved kind of person or don’t like coarse expressions at all.

 Example